Skip to Content

 Admittedly, Hahndorf is quite small and there isn’t an awful lot to do here, but it’s a great place to come to get away from Adelaide for a bit!

-There are a few German cafes and restaurants which are worth checking out as the food is great!
+There are a few German cafes, restaurants and local markets which are worth checking out as the food is great!

 There are some interesting German shops here as well.
 Hahndorf is worth a visit as it’s one of the most famous landmarks in South Australia due to its quirky Germanness!